 - You may need to talk with the teacher, principal, guidance counselor and nurse to be sure your child's learning needs are met.

-- Let the teacher know what things help him to stay focused.
+- Let the teacher know what things help them to stay focused.
 For example, ask that your child be seated close to the front of the class and away from windows or other distractions.

 - Your child may need special tutoring.
-Do not be afraid to ask for that help, if it is needed.
+Do not be afraid to ask for that help if it is needed.

 - Encourage activities your child can excel in, such as sports, art, music or hobbies.
+Extracurricular activities with kids of the same age are often very important for social development.

 - Set up daily routines.
 They will give your child structure and a feeling of security.